UNiXMIT/UNiXSF/README.md

 2. Open Google Chrome, Brave or Edge
 3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser)
 4. Click the reload icon in the Salesforce Extension tile

+Alternatively you can:

+1. Close all instances of your browser
+2. Execute update.cm, which downloads the updated extension files, overwriting the old files
+3. The extention will now be updated when yopu start your browser again